micgreene/reading-notes/401py-reading-12-Notes.md

 `D             int32`<br />
 `E          category`<br />
 `F            object`<br />
-dtype: object
+`dtype: object`<br />

-If you’re using IPython, tab completion for column names (as well as public attributes) is automatically enabled.
-Here’s a subset of the attributes that will be completed:
++ If you’re using IPython, tab completion for column names (as well as public attributes) is automatically enabled.
+The columns A, B, C, and D are automatically tab completed.

-df2.<TAB>  # noqa: E225, E999
-df2.A                  df2.bool
-df2.abs                df2.boxplot
-df2.add                df2.C
-df2.add_prefix         df2.clip
-df2.add_suffix         df2.columns
-df2.align              df2.copy
-df2.all                df2.count
-df2.any                df2.combine
-df2.append             df2.D
-df2.apply              df2.describe
-df2.applymap           df2.diff
-df2.B                  df2.duplicated
-As you can see, the columns A, B, C, and D are automatically tab completed.
 E and F are there as well; the rest of the attributes have been truncated for brevity.
-  + Code Consoles provide transient scratchpads for running code interactively, with full support for rich output.
-A code console can be linked to a notebook kernel as a computation log from the notebook, for example.

-  + Kernel-backed documents enable code in any text file (Markdown, Python, R, LaTeX, etc.) to be run interactively in any Jupyter kernel.

-  + Notebook cell outputs can be mirrored into their own tab, side by side with the notebook, enabling simple dashboards with interactive controls backed by a kernel.

-  + Multiple views of documents with different editors or viewers enable live editing of documents reflected in other viewers.
-For example, it is easy to have live preview of Markdown, Delimiter-separated Values, or Vega/Vega-Lite documents.

-+ JupyterLab also offers a unified model for viewing and handling data formats.
-JupyterLab understands many file formats (images, CSV, JSON, Markdown, PDF, Vega, Vega-Lite, etc.) and can also display rich kernel output in these formats.

-+ To navigate the user interface, JupyterLab offers customizable keyboard shortcuts and the ability to use key maps from vim, emacs, and Sublime Text in the text editor.

-+ JupyterLab extensions can customize or enhance any part of JupyterLab, including new themes, file editors, and custom components.

-+ JupyterLab is served from the same server and uses the same notebook document format as the classic Jupyter Notebook.

-## JupyterLab Releases¶
-+ Since JupyterLab 0.32 (February 2018), the releases of JupyterLab are suitable for general daily use by both Jupyter novices and users experienced with the Classic Notebook interface.
-As of the 1.0 release (June 2019), it is additionally ready for extension writers who wish to further customize the JupyterLab experience for others.
+### Viewing data

++ Here is how to view the top and bottom rows of the frame:
+  + df.head() #displays each row from beginning
+  + df.tail(3)#displays each row from end

++ Display the index, columns:
+  + df.index # a list of all indices:
+    + `DatetimeIndex(['2013-01-01', '2013-01-02', '2013-01-03', '2013-01-04', '2013-01-05', '2013-01-06'], dtype='datetime64[ns]', freq='D')`
+  + df.columns
+    + `Index(['A', 'B', 'C', 'D'], dtype='object')`

++ DataFrame.to_numpy() gives a NumPy representation of the underlying data.
++ *Note that this can be an expensive operation when your DataFrame has columns with different data types*
++ Which comes down to a fundamental difference between pandas and NumPy:
+  + NumPy arrays have one dtype for the entire array
+  + pandas DataFrames have one dtype per column.
++ When you call DataFrame.to_numpy(), pandas will find the NumPy dtype that can hold all of the dtypes in the DataFrame.
+This may end up being object, which requires casting every value to a Python object.